EnigmaCurry/d.rymcg.tech/SHELL_CONTAINER.md

-`d.rymcg.tech` has support for creating containerized "pet" workstation development environments, which you can use for all of your Docker development and deployment needs, which helps to keep various project files separate, and to compartmentalize/secure the secrets stored in your project's `.env` files.
+`d.rymcg.tech` has support for creating containerized "pet" workstation development environments, which you can use for all of your Docker development work and/or deployment contexts, which helps to keep various project files separate, and to compartmentalize access to your production Docker servers, and to guard secrets stored in `.env` files.

 There are two methods for creating these containers, which you can choose depending on your needs: